mrazomej/phd/src/chapter_02/section_05_results.md

 We stress that the entire suite of predictions is based upon a single strain's induction profile.
-Our ability to make such a broad range of predictions stems from the fact that our parameters of interest--such as the repressor copy number and DNA binding energy--appear as distinct physical parameters within our model.
+Our ability to make such a broad range of predictions stems from the fact that our parameters of interest---such as the repressor copy number and DNA binding energy---appear as distinct physical parameters within our model.
 While the single data set in [@Fig:ch2_fig04](D) could also be fit using a Hill function, such an analysis would be unable to predict any of the other curves in the figure (see Chapter 4).
 Phenomenological expressions such as the Hill